TimGrt/Ansible-Workshop-Exercises/docs/ansible-core/ansible-core-conditionals.md

     - name: Debug exact version of installed vsFTP package ansible.builtin.debug:
-        msg: "vsFTP is installed in Version {{ ansible_facts.packages.vsftp.0.version }}"
+        msg: "vsFTP is installed in Version {{ ansible_facts.packages.vsftpd.0.version }}"
-      when: ansible_facts.packages.vsftp is defined
+      when: ansible_facts.packages.vsftpd is defined
 ```

 As you can see, the simplest conditional statement applies to a single task.
 Create the task, then add a `when` statement that applies a test.
 The `when` clause is a *raw* Jinja2 expression, you can use variables here, but you **don't** have to use double curly braces to enclose the variable.